Japanese Porcelain marks

 Kiyomizu wares are among the souvenirs of Kyoto.

-Banko wares (Mie Prefecture) which are mostly unglazed
+- Banko wares (Mie Prefecture) which are mostly unglazed.

-Awaji wares (Awaji island) monochromatic with a bright yellow or green glaze
+- Awaji wares (Awaji island) monochromatic with a bright yellow or green glaze.

-Soma pottery (Fukushima Prefecture) on which a picture of a horse is usually seen.
+- Soma pottery (Fukushima Prefecture) on which a picture of a horse is usually seen.

 TOKYO:

-YOKOHAMA: Department Stores: Nozawa-ya; Matsu-ya;Echizen-ya;Sagami-ya
+- Department Stores: Nozawa-ya; Matsu-ya;Echizen-ya;Sagami-ya

-Porcelains: Tashiro Shoten; Nikko Shoten; Nakanoya; Glory Shokai; S. Oda; Miyakawa; R. Inone
+- Porcelains: Tashiro Shoten; Nikko Shoten; Nakanoya; Glory Shokai; S. Oda; Miyakawa; R. Inone

-Curios: Owariya; K. Takahashi; Kaneko; S. Shibata
+- Curios: Owariya; K. Takahashi; Kaneko; S. Shibata

 KYOTO:

-Department Stores: Marumono; Takashimaya; Daimaru
+- Department Stores: Marumono; Takashimaya; Daimaru

-Porcelains: Kinkozan, Hiraoka, Kyoto Porcelains
+- Porcelains: Kinkozan, Hiraoka, Kyoto Porcelains

 OSAKA:

-Department Stores: Mitsukoshi; Daimaru; Hankyii; Nankai-Takashimaya; Matsuzakaya; Sogo; Takashimay; Izutsuya; Mikasaya.
+- Department Stores: Mitsukoshi; Daimaru; Hankyii; Nankai-Takashimaya; Matsuzakaya; Sogo; Takashimay; Izutsuya; Mikasaya.

 KOBE:

-Curios: T. Shibata; Harishin; K. Nikko; K. Yoshida & Co.
+- Curios: T. Shibata; Harishin; K. Nikko; K. Yoshida & Co.

-Department Stores: Daimaru; Mitsukoshi; Sogo
+- Department Stores: Daimaru; Mitsukoshi; Sogo

 The method used for suggesting dates on the following marks is the empirical and that of the arts historian.
 When possible I have compared the marks with documents, files and archaeological data and these references have been added here when possible.

 Unfortunately I have no further information on these marks than what is published here.
-For further discussions on antique Chinese and Japanese Ceramic Art you are seriously recommended to sign up with the Gotheborg Discussion Board .
+For further discussions on antique Chinese and Japanese Ceramic Art you are seriously recommended to sign up with the

 Jan-Erik Nilsson

-| A A VANTINE & COMPANY |
+A A VANTINE & COMPANY |

-Around the 1840's Ashley A. Vantine started a provision and supply business in San Francisco.
+Around the 1840s Ashley A. Vantine (sometimes Van Tine) started a provision and supply business in San Francisco.
 He continued in California until 1869, when he came to New-York and established himself in the Oriental goods business, opening his first shop for oriental wares in New York in 1869 on Broadway, near Eighth-street.
 A few years later he moved to 831 Broadway, and from there, in 1883, to 879 Broadway.
 Mr. Vantine traveled a great deal, particularly to China and Japan, crossing the Pacific sixteen times and made six visits to Turkey and Southern Russia.
 The company seems to have began their business in Yokohama, Japan, already in 1865 for the purpose of manufacturing wares for export to the West.
 They even started a mail order business and came to have their own factories in Yokohama and Nagoya, Japan.
 A catalogue from 1917 is preserved at the University of Delaware Library.
 The text states that the book "enables you to rest comfortably at home in your easy chair, and, at your leisure, select by mail, with absolute confidence, from the largest collection of Oriental goods in America."
 Offerings include not only toys, but clothing, perfumes, jewelry, and pottery.
 The business seems to have shut down around 1951.

 Mail order catalogue 1917.
 Vantine's, the Oriental Store.
 New York

-Ashley Abraham Van Tine 1821-1890, Geneaology home page (outside link)
+Ashley Abraham Van Tine 1821-1890, Genealogy home page (outside link)

 A little journey to Vantine's by Elbert Hubbard (Author), The Roycrofters (1912)